-Descriptions that appear on Yale Course Search must be relatively short so that readers can skim them quickly.
-Ideally, the course description should run between fifty and two hundred words.
-While this length may not do a course full justice, a well-written course description can provide an informative and interesting introduction for students trying to identify the courses they might like to take.
-They may be able to learn more about courses by referring to online syllabi at the outset of a term and then by narrowing down or confirming their choices in the course selection period; but their attention is drawn to a course, and their first round of selections are made on the basis of the description on Yale Course Search.
-It is possible to create a longer course description for the course's Canvas site.
+Descriptions that appear on Yale Course Search should be relatively short so that readers can skim them quickly.
+Ideally, course descriptions are between fifty and two hundred words.
+While this length may not cover the full scope of the course, a well-written course description can provide an informative and interesting introduction for students trying to identify the courses they might like to take.
+In addition to the course description, instructors are encouraged to provide additional information on Canvas before course registration begins.

-Thus the course description ought to be as informative as space will allow.
-It should indicate the scope and nature of the course, a representative sampling of the topics it will cover, the approach it will pursue, and any special background it presumes.
-Information about papers or examinations and about the actual mechanics of a course is best conveyed in the syllabus and during the first class meeting.
-But any unusual feature of a course that students should be aware of, either in its format or in the background it requires, ought to be included, e.g., prerequisites, auditions, and field trips.
+The course description ought to indicate the scope and nature of the course, a representative sampling of the topics it will cover, the approach it will pursue, and any special background it presumes.
+Information about papers or examinations and about the actual mechanics of a course is best conveyed in the syllabus or on Canvas.
+But any unusual feature of a course that students should be aware of, either in its format or in the background it requires, ought to be included (e.g., prerequisites, auditions, and extended field trips).

 See also Course Titles and Descriptions under Proposals for New Courses and for Changes in Existing Courses.